bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DegreeOfLinearity_2eBQocTLT5FgPBdrK2Bskc/Documentation.md

-Indicate the degree of linearity of the Earthquake Accelerometer.
+Indicates the degree of linearity of the earthquake sensor or accelerometer.